zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “pregnant (pregnant) woman” is a woman who is exp ecting a child, a baby, but the baby hasn’t been born yet.
 It’s still inside the body of the woman.
 The guys on the other end of the train “aren’t giving up the ir seats for her,” Amanda says.
 “To give up your seat” for someone is to stand up a nd let another person sit where you were sitting, usually because the train i s crowded and there are no more seats left.
 Felix and Amanda both think these guys, these men or boys, are “jerks.”
 A jerk is a terrible person.
 It’s an insul ting word for a bad person.

 Felix says, “At least we don’t have any singers, da ncers, or loud entertainers on this train.
 I hate it when they start performing.”
 In some subways, people will come on the train and sing or dance to try to get m oney from you, to try to get you to give them some money.
 These are “entertainer s” (entertainers).
 An entertainer is anyone who provides amusement or fun  for another person.
-A singer, a dancer, an actor – all of these people ar e entertainers.
+A singer, a dancer, an actor – all of these people are entertainers.
 Felix doesn’t like it went entertainers come on the train and start en tertaining or performing.

 Amanda disagrees.
 She says, “Actually I kind of lik e it when people perform.
 It helps pass the time.”
 “To pass (pass) the time” mea ns to spend time doing something so you don’t get bored.
 Some people on a subway pass the time by reading, some people listen to English lessons.
 Fel ix says, “Yeah, now that I think about it, I guess I do, too.
 I love the subwa y.”
 Amanda says, “Me, too.”
 Of course, they’ve just complained about the subway for the last few minutes, and now they end by saying that they actually love taki ng the subway.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]